 This fresh cranberry sauce recipe is really and truly very simple.
 It’s actually adapted from the sweet cranberry sauce recipe on the bag from Ocean Spray.
 I just add my own spices, which are cinnamon and cloves.

-A quick boil and then 10-15 minute simmer will give you this fabulously flavored side dish that you’re sure to want to adopt as a staple at your Thanksgiving table.
+A quick boil and then 10-15 minute simmer will give you this fabulously flavored side dish that you’re sure to want to adopt as a staple at your Thanksgiving meal.

 What I really love most about this cranberry sauce without orange flavoring is that it can be made WAY ahead of time.
 In fact, I typically whip this up a few weeks ahead of time (or as soon as I can find raw cranberries in the grocery store!) so it’s done.